AshleyDawson/MultiBundle/README.md

 }
 ```

-**Note:** The example above assumes that the user of your bundle has 'dev' and 'prod' as environment names.
+**Note:** The example above is **not recommended** and assumes that the user of your bundle has 'dev' and 'prod' as environment names.
 A better approach
 is to direct them to statically set the environment argument of `registerInto()` and embed the call within their environment logic, like so:

 ```php